If on insertion of your contact lenses they feel uncomfortable or move about too much then they may be inside out.

 In most cases, wearing inside-out lenses won’t pose a major risk to your eye health, especially if it’s not an everyday occurrence.
 However, there’s always a risk that these inside-out contact lenses could cause significant eye discomfort and exacerbate certain eye conditions.

-A common symptom of inside out lenses is that your vision is not as clear as normal - it is a'bit off' in clarity.
-Not a dramatic drop off in vision, but you don't feel is is quite right.
+A common symptom of inside-out lenses is that your vision is not as clear as normal - it is a bit off in clarity.
+Not a dramatic drop-off in vision, but you don't feel it is quite right.

 Another problem with wearing inside-out lenses is that they have a greater tendency to accidentally fall out of your eyes.
 This is especially true if you’re involved in high-impact sports or have a habit of rubbing your eyes.